darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 The AI features this module drives are configured in [AI preferences](../../../preferences-settings/ai.md); see the [AI features overview](../../../special-topics/ai/overview.md) for what these tasks do and don't do.

+Neural restore can be significantly sped up with [GPU acceleration](../../../special-topics/ai/gpu-acceleration.md).

 # prerequisites

 Before you can use this module: